 About the show

-Each episode on the investment Immigration Podcast by Uglobal.com host Salman Siddiqui sits down with leading proffessionals, attorneys, thought leaders and government officials to discuss the latest developments impacting citizenship and residency by investment.
-Wether you´re someone who takes part in cross’border transactiones, works in the investment immigration community or are personally interested in participating in citizenship or residency investment, tune each week to the Investment Immigration podcast to stay up to date on what´s happening in the investment immigration world.
+Each episode on the investment Immigration Podcast by Uglobal.com, host Salman Siddiqui sits down with leading professionals, attorneys, thought leaders and government officials to discuss the latest developments impacting citizenship and residency by investment.
+Whether you´re someone who takes part in cross border transactions, works in the investment immigration community or are personally interested in participating in citizenship or residency investment, tune each week to the Investment Immigration podcast to stay up to date on what´s happening in the investment immigration world.

 About the host

 Salman Siddiqui is the host of Uglobal’s Investment Immigration Podcast series.
 Siddiqui is a versatile storyteller and embodies the spirit of a true global citizen.
 His own immigration journey took him to many places around the world, including the UK, Cyprus, Turkey, and Qatar.
 He has written dozens of in-depth articles and features on global investment immigration programs for the Uglobal Immigration Magazine and website.
 He is a journalist and creative content editor by training.
 He earned his master’s in arts degree from SOAS, University of London.
 He is currently based in Berlin, Germany.

 Dragana Andreyev: There is a world safety index.
 It ranks from zero to 100; 100 being the most dangerous places in the world; Zero being very safe.
 Paraguay is at 50.
 Uruguay is at 35.
 France is at 66.
 Yet we never talk about France and go like “oh, shall we invest in French businesses?
 Is it safe enough?”

 Salman Siddiqui: Welcome to the Investment Immigration Podcast by you Uglobal.com, with weekly in-depth interviews with the world's leading investment immigration professionals.